 The vision of the Teacher Education Program is a projection of its mission and a reflection of The Elon Commitment.
 The program envisions its teacher candidates as exceptional educators equipped with enduring understandings and skills, such as inquiry, collaboration, flexibility, and cultural responsiveness, which enhance adaptability and effectiveness in the constant flux of the 21st century era.
 The program also foresees its graduates as globally aware citizens who advocate for equity and excellence and demonstrate a preparedness to teach ALL students.

 Effective teachers inquire.
-They value and use questioning intentionally to stimulate inquiry and to motivate learning.
+They value and use questioning intentionally to stimulate student inquiry and to motivate learning.
 They use a variety of resources to acquire and critically analyze information to inform instructional decisions.
-Effective teacher take the initiative to learn about their students and the families and communities in which they live.
+Effective teachers take the initiative to learn about their students and the families and communities in which they live.
 They use assessment of student learning to reflect upon their classroom practice.
 They are enthusiastic learners who engage in purposeful inquiry within professional communities.
 They continually reflect upon personal beliefs and the effectiveness of instructional practices to enhance the learning of all students.

 Effective teachers reflect.
 They self-analyze in a purposeful and critical manner to gain understanding of the root cause and meaning of circumstances.
 They become aware of the complexity of learning, learners, and their role in student learning using an inquiry-based, meaning-oriented process.
-They gain a deeper understanding of teaching because of the meta cognitive characteristic of intellectual reflection, and consequently, they continually mature professionally.
+They gain a deeper understanding of teaching because of the metacognitive characteristic of intellectual reflection, and consequently, they continually mature professionally.
 They are able to engage in thoughtful, meaningful practice to encourage learning of all students.

 Effective teachers take action.
 They act on what they know and are able to do as teachers.
 They seek information and act ethically for equity and excellence in their classroom practice.
-They prepare to lead in professional learning communities, on issues of equity, technology, and in matters of global citizenry.
+They prepare to lead responsibly in professional learning communities, on issues of equity, and in matters of global citizenry.
 They respond appropriately to the constant flux of emergent 21st century skills and expectations.
 They act to provide all students the opportunities to learn.